colelawrence/decipad/apps/docs/docs/basic-concepts/language-errors.md

 Cash = 100 $
 Coffee = 5 $
 Cash = Cash - Coffee
-==> The name Cash is already being used.
-You cannot have duplicate names
+==> This name is already being used.
+You cannot have duplicated names
 ```

 You can fix it by providing descriptive variable names: